TradeStation vs. E*Trade Introduction

 - Watchlists

-A feature we really appreciated on the main E*Trade app was a screener for stocks, mutual funds, and ETFs, with filters like industry, earnings, and volume.
+One feature we liked on E*Trade’s main app is a screener.
+It can find stocks, mutual funds, and ETFs using different filters, like market segment, earnings, and volume.

 Winner: E*Trade